CHEA Singers

 King’s Chorale

 King’s Chorale is for treble voices and is open to homeschooled children ages 11-14.
 The choir focuses on developing singing skills, including part-singing, and reading music, with an emphasis of using our skills to glorify God and for the blessing and encouragement of others.
 The choir sings works by classical composers, hymn arrangements, spirituals and folk songs, and a wide variety of other sacred and secular works.
 We perform in the CHEA Singers Choir concerts in fall and spring, and usually develop a full-length spring program to present in area retirement centers and nursing homes.
-Parental involvement on various levels is needed to make things run smoothly; more information is on the information and registration forms.
+Parental involvement on various levels is needed to make things run smoothly.
 Singers must be able to match pitch.
 An audition is required for singers new to the choir.

 For more information contact Betsy Logeman mail_outline